 - (1) Benefits for weather-related emergencies.
-Crisis benefits for weather-related emergencies may include the following types of assistance: - (i) The purchase of a new heating system if documentation is provided that the heating system cannot be repaired or repairs will correct the problem only temporarily. - (ii) Pipe thawing services if the household has a consistent problem with freezing pipes that cannot be repaired by a plumber and is related to heating the house. - (iii) The repair of a broken furnace, which may include filter replacement and chimney cleaning or repair. - (iv) The repair of a water-heating system, including repair of water pumps and accessories, if the system is essential for producing home heat. - (v) The repair of gas or other fuel lines when the lines feed the main heating source. - (vi) The repair of broken windows, if necessary to ensure the effectiveness of other repairs or improvements. - (2) Benefits for energy-supply-shortage emergencies.
+Crisis benefits for weather-related emergencies may include the following types of assistance: - (i) The purchase of a new heating system if documentation is provided that the heating system cannot be repaired or repairs will correct the problem only temporarily. - (ii) Pipe thawing services if the household has a consistent problem with freezing pipes that cannot be repaired by a plumber and is related to heating the house. - (iii) The repair of a broken furnace, which may include filter replacement and chimney cleaning or repair. - (iv) The repair of a water-heating system, including repair of water pumps and accessories, if the system is essential for producing home heat. - (v) The repair of gas or other fuel lines when the lines feed the main heating source. - (vi) The repair of broken windows. - (2) Benefits for energy-supply-shortage emergencies.
 Crisis benefits for energy-supply-shortage emergencies include payment for the following: - (i) Home-heating fuel for a household that is out of fuel or if the heating fuel supply will last less than 15 calendar days.
-The payment will be for the main fuel type and may include the cost of an added charge for off-hours or off-route delivery service.
+The payment may be for either the main or secondary fuel type and may include the cost of an added charge for off-hours delivery service.
 The payment amount will not exceed the cost of the delivery; including any necessary reconnect fees and/or minor furnace start-up costs.
-Any credit balance with the household's vendor, including LIHEAP funds that have been authorized and not yet received, will be deemed available to resolve the crisis and will be applied toward the delivery cost first. - (ii) Utility bills to restore or continue home-heating service if the household is without heat or in imminent danger of being without heat because of actual or scheduled termination of the main or secondary source of heat by a utility company.
+Any credit balance with the household's vendor, including LIHEAP funds issued, will be deemed available to resolve the crisis and will be deducted from the household's benefit amount.

+(ii) Utility bills to restore or continue home-heating service if the household is without heat or in imminent danger of being without heat because of actual or scheduled termination of the main or secondary source of heat by a utility company.
 The payment may include the charge, if required, for a service reconnection.